anuragjha/cs686-blockchain-crowdfunding/README.md

 (*1*)
-# security.go
+## security.go
 Implements the public-private keys and Hash generation.
 Also creating signature and verifying signature.
-Contains two data structs - Identity and PublicIdentity (should have json converion and back only for PublicIdentity)
+Contains two data structs - Identity and PublicIdentity.

-# API
+## API
 GET /uploadpids - to be used first time along with download blockchain.

 HeartBeat send and Receieve now additionally deals with Signature of sender and its verification by receiever.

+# Currency